numbas/editor/docs/question/explore.rst

 ---------

 Each penalty has a :guilabel:`Name`, which is shown to the student, and a :guilabel:`Limit`.
-Each time the student chooses a :ref:`next part` option which applies a penalty, the defined number of marks is added to the corresponding penalty, up to the limit.
+Each time the student chooses a :ref:`next part <next-parts>` option which applies a penalty, the defined number of marks is added to the corresponding penalty, up to the limit.

 The penalty is not re-applied each time the student revisits an instance of a part.